ynohat/node-rdbql/docs/intro.md

 ## Statements

-"Public" expressions your code will be calling usually inherit extend _sql.statement_.
+Your code will ususally use expressions that extend _sql.statement_.
 There's nothing particular about statements, except that they can be executed using your favourite adapter.

 Detailed documentation for specific statements is available at the following locations: